 To start a project, the \inlinecode{popper} command-line program builds a template, or ``scaffold'', which is a minimal set of files that can be run.
 By default, Popper runs in a Docker image (so root permissions are necessary and reproducible issues with Docker images have been discussed above), but Singularity is also supported.
 See Appendix \ref{appendix:independentenvironment} for more on containers, and Appendix \ref{appendix:highlevelinworkflow} for using high-level languages in the workflow.

-Popper does not comply with the completeness, minimal complexity, and including the narrative criteria.
+Popper does not comply with the completeness, minimal complexity, and including-the-narrative criteria.
 Moreover, the scaffold that is provided by Popper is an output of the program that is not directly under version control.
 Hence, tracking future low-level changes in Popper and how they relate to the high-level projects that depend on it through the scaffold will be very hard.
-In Maneage, users start their projects by branching-off of the core \inlinecode{maneage} git branch.
-Hence any future change in the low level features will directly propagated to all derived projects (and be clear as Git conflicts if the user has customized them).
+In Maneage, users start their projects by branching off the core \inlinecode{maneage} git branch.
+Hence any future change in the low level features will be directly propagated to all derived projects (and will appear prominently as Git conflicts if the user has customized them).